AIGAdc/dcdesignweek.org/_events/printing-with-no-plan-studio-tour-and-workshop.markdown

     7419 Baltimore Ave   <br>
     Takoma Park, MD 20912  <br>
     (Garage / Driveway)
-has-speakers:
+has-speakers: true
 speakers:
 - name: Jesse Kirsch
   pronouns: he | him
-    bio: Jesse Kirsch is an award-winning graphic designer, art director, and owner of No Plan Press, a boutique letterpress and design studio.
+  bio: Jesse Kirsch is an award-winning graphic designer, art director, and owner
+    of No Plan Press, a boutique letterpress and design studio.
 A graduate of the School of Visual Arts in New York City, he has been working professionally in the arts for over 20 years.
 Jesse enjoys finding new methods of using geometry, color, and typography, often in a way that explores everyday subjects from a different perspective.
 Inspired by the juxtaposition of new and old technologies, his work combines the latest in modern design software with century-old vintage printing equipment.
 Originally from New Jersey, Kirsch now lives in Takoma Park, Maryland with his wife, two boys and cat Penny.
+  color-background: cinnabar
+  color-text: celeste
+  default-expanded: false
 accessibility:
   body: "* A sign language interpreter will not be present unless requested.
 If requested,
     we will do our best to employ a sign language interpreter for the event.\n* Location